cargo-generate/cargo-generate/CONTRIBUTING.md

 cargo generate --git https://github.com/rustwasm/wasm-pack-template
 ```

-Once you tested the project has been correctly cloned and setted, please to
+Once you tested the project has been correctly cloned and set, please to
 do the same with a template that contains git submodules.

 **2. Clone an existing template, with at least one git submodule, locally**